xxauthorr/bootcamp_es/README.md

 ## Database

-I have used the RDS service which is cloud relation database service provided by the AWS(Amazon web service) in which we can deploy or use any type of SQL databases.
-I have done the project using the PSQL(Postgres SQL) which is free to use until certain amount of usage.
+I have used the RDS service which is cloud relational database service provided by the AWS(Amazon web service) in which we can deploy or use any type of SQL databases.
+I have done the project using the PSQL(Postgre SQL) which is free to use until certain amount of usage.

 ## File Server